Call Today: (800) 976-4904

-New Hampshire Franchise Registration Status: Non-Registration State
+New Hampshire Franchise Law and FDD Registration

 New Hampshire is a non-registration state.
 Due to it being a non-registration state there are no franchise registration requirements or regulations at a state level.
 However, it is important to keep in mind there are federal franchise laws that are still applicable when franchising in New Hampshire or any other state.